solobaba/SimpleCalculator/readme.md

 # SimpleCalculator
+CcHUB graduate programme assessment.
-A simple calculator using JavaScript
+A simple calculator using JavaScript.